1st national seminar about gender, sexual harassment and the right to diversity

 8M in Cali

 The day started out at the seminar, where both Salka and Camila participated in the events.
-Thursday’s programme included an amazing presentation about female characters in Brasilian litterature by a Brasilien feminist guest professor.
+Thursday’s programme included an amazing presentation about female characters in Brazilian litterature by a Brasilien feminist guest professor.

 In the afternoon Salka met with the rest of the participants in the demonstration at one of the main stations in Cali.
 It was the biggest demonstration on 8th of March that has ever taken place in Cali.
 A lot of the girls who also participated in the Ella meeting in December were there.
-The march moved up towards one of Cali’s marginalized neighbourhoods, Siloé, where the women from that area joined the march.
-It was very beautiful, and even though it was not at all as big as the demonstrations in Spain or Argentina, it was amazing to see the support and the awareness about all the fights that are to continue in Colombia and the world.
+The march moved up towards one of Cali’s marginalized neighborhoods, Siloé, where the women from that area joined the march.
+It was very beautiful, and even though it was not at all as big as the demonstrations in Spain or Argentina, it was amazing to see the support and the awareness on the fights that are to continue in Colombia and the world.

 It is especially important to mark the women’s day in a country where child abuse, rape, teen pregnancies etc. are very common.
 8M is a day to mark these fights and remind ourselves that we have to keep fighting, but the work is to be done all year around.